troyBORG/PerfMonDotNet9/README.md

 ## 🧠 Notes

-- Identical behavior to Python `psutil` version.
+- Identical CSV and endpoint as the Python `psutil` version (`/perf-stats`).
-- Greatly reduced CPU overhead.
+- `--procs` only affects CPU and core load; memory and network stay system-wide for portability.
 - Automatically detects Windows/Linux counters.
-- Can easily be queried from Resonite’s built-in WebRequest node.
+- Can be queried from Resonite’s built-in WebRequest node.

 ---